Series · ML Math Derivations · Chapter 3

 Machine learning is uncertainty modeling.
 This article derives probability spaces, common distributions, MLE, Bayesian estimation, limit theorems and information theory -- the statistical engine behind every ML model.

 In 1912, Ronald Fisher introduced maximum likelihood estimation in a short paper that quietly redefined statistics.
-His insight was almost embarrassingly simple: if a parameter setting makes the observed data extremely likely, that parameter setting is probably right.
-Almost every modern learning algorithm — from logistic regression to large language models — is a descendant of this idea.
+His insight was almost embarrassingly simple: if a parameter setting makes the observed data extremely likely, it is probably correct.
+Almost every modern learning algorithm — from logistic regression to large language models — descends from this idea.

 But likelihood alone is not enough.
-To use it we need a vocabulary for uncertainty (probability spaces, distributions), guarantees that empirical quantities track population ones (laws of large numbers, central limit theorem), and tools for incorporating prior knowledge (Bayesian inference).
-This article assembles those pieces into a coherent foundation for everything that follows.
+We need a vocabulary for uncertainty (probability spaces, distributions), guarantees that empirical quantities track population ones (laws of large numbers, central limit theorem), and tools for incorporating prior knowledge (Bayesian inference).
+This article assembles these pieces into a coherent foundation for what follows.

 What you will learn